 When you run into a 404 error page, it’s always some kind of distress.
 If you’ve got a website and your potential customer isn’t able to find the right page they are looking for, your task is to leverage the frustration and lead your visitor to the right page not to lose their interest.

-Why a user comes across the error pages?
+Why does a user come across the error pages?
 Some of the reasons for this are as follows: a mistyped or misspelled word, some spare symbols in the URL, spaces between the letters and symbols in the URL, and more.
 If the page has been removed from the website or a permalink has been changed, a user will also run into a 404 error page.

 The following hand-picked collection refers to the most creative and weird error page designs that help to reduce the distress of a user and help to make them smile as well as have some fun.
 Isn’t your 404-page creative yet?
 It’s time to think about its uncommon design.